hexaworld/hexaworld-server/README.md

 # hexaworld-server

-A server that serves Hexaworld instances, aggregates logs and displays an admin panel.
+A server that serves hexaworld instances.